Dr Caroline Dodd-Reynolds, PhD; SFHEA

 - Fuse’ Physical Activity Working Group

-- Efficacy of exercise on referral schemes
+- Effectiveness of exercise referral schemes

 - Nutrition for sport, exercise and health